Vector35/binaryninja-api/docs/about/open-source.md

 1. Follow the installation requirements on the [Building Qt 6 from Git] page.
 2. Download the Qt 6.4.3 [tarball] from binary.ninja.
 The Qt code has a [patch] applied but is ABI compatible with the official Qt release.
 3. Next, build Qt with the [qt-build] repository.
 Alternatively, build Qt using the aforementioned instructions.
 4. On macOS, you will need to disable the code-signing signature since it would otherwise prevent changes to binaries or shared libraries.
-We recommend a tool such as [unsign].
 5. Finally, replace the built libraries:
      - On macOS, replace the `QtCore.framework`, `QtDBus.framework`, `QtGui.framework`, `QtNetwork.framework`, `QtPrintSupport.framework`, `QtWidgets.framework` folders inside of `/Applications/Binary Ninja.app/Contents/Frameworks`
      - On Windows, replace the `Qt6Core.dll`, `Qt6Gui.dll`, `Qt6Network.dll`, and `Qt6Widgets.dll` files in `C:\Program Files\Vector35\BinaryNinja\`.